List of operations conducted by SEAL Team Six: Maersk Alabama hijacking and rescue, 12 April 2009

 MV Maersk Alabama, a 508 foot long cargo ship carrying 17,000 tons of humanitarian aid supplies, was seized by pirates 240 nautical miles off the coast of Somalia, in waters notorious for piracy.
 After a confrontation with the crew, four of the hijackers fled in the ship's lifeboat, taking Captain Richard Phillips with them as hostage and resulting in a stand-off with a group US Navy warships including, USS Bainbridge DDG-96, USS Halyburton FFG-40, and USS Boxer LHD-4.
-DEVGRU operators flew non-stop from Virginia to the Horn of Africa, then parachuted into the water, before finally arriving aboard the Bainbridge.
-Three of the operators, one for each pirate, took up sniper positions on the fantail of the ship, with presidential authorization to use lethal force, if it was required.
-The leader of the pirate group was lured onto the USS Braindridge under the assumption that his group's leaders were aboard the ship and negotiations were going to be held.
+DEVGRU operators from Red Squadron flew non-stop from Virginia to the Horn of Africa, then parachuted into the water, before finally arriving aboard the Bainbridge.
+Three of the operators, one for each pirate, took up sniper positions on the fantail of the ship, with presidential authorization to use lethal force if it was required.
+The leader of the pirate group was lured onto the USS Bainbridge under the assumption that his group's leaders were aboard the ship and negotiations were going to be held.
 However, shortly after boarding the ship, SEALs and Navy personnel disarmed the assailant.
 He would later stand trial in the U.S. for piracy.
 At one point, following a struggle between the pirates and Capt.
 Phillips where shots were fired, the SEALs felt the hostage's life was in imminent danger.
 When the first opportunity appeared and the heads of all three captors were visible at the same time, all three snipers fired simultaneously, killing all three pirates at once with head-shots.
 Phillips was then successfully rescued, bringing the stand-off to an end.